HectorAmpuero/HectorAmpuero/README.md

   <img align="right" top="500" height="300" width="400" alt="GIF" src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExd2M5YjhzbzBhMHNzYXQwZ3k0d254bjhwZnI0c3B3bzRqMnJwY3R2biZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/USV0ym3bVWQJJmNu3N/giphy.gif">
 </a>

 Hi there!
 I'm currently studying to become a Fullstack Web Developer,<br> diving into the world of coding with a passion for building functional<br> and visually appealing web applications.
 I have a solid foundation in <br> HTML and CSS, and I'm eager to continue expanding my skills in both <br> frontend and backend development.
-This GitHub profile is where I’ll share <br> my projects, document my learning journey, and showcase my growth as <br> a developer.
+This GitHub profile is where I’ll share my projects, document my learning journey, and showcase my growth as <br> a developer.
 Stay tuned for more!

 <br>
 <br>